nakanoasaservice/tagged-error/README.md

   num: number,
   divisor: number,
 ):
-  | number /* You don't have to write the return type because it's inferred */
+  | number // The return type is inferred, so this type annotation is optional
   | TaggedError<"DIVISOR_IS_ZERO">
   | TaggedError<
     "UNSUPPORTED_COMPLEX_NUMBERS",